brsuite/broln/docs/grpc/c#.md

     }
 }
 ```
-This example will send a payment of 100 satoshis every 2 seconds.
+This example will send a payment of 100 broneess every 2 seconds.

 #### Using Macaroons